Email

 • Decrease in sending speed occurs in a scenario when a domain sends fewer emails on a consistent basis (in the last 30 days)

-Manual Warmup (API)
+Manual warmup (API)

 Daily Volume